 Applicant: What We Look For

-In order to be considered for employment on the Madison Fire Department, you must:
+In order to be considered for employment on the Madison Fire Department, at the time of application you must:

 - be a United States citizen;

 - be at least 18 years of age;

 - be a high school graduate or possess a high school equivalency diploma;

 - must be of sound mental and physical health;

 - complete a rigorous academic and physical training program.

 - ability to exercise sound judgment

 - compassion (even when stressed)

 - ability to work as team member